greggersaurus/OpenSteamController/README.md

 I will do my best to provide easy to use and robust software.
 However, there will still most likely be bugs.
 If you find a bug, please report it.

-The best way to report a bug is to use the Issues tab on github.
+The best way to report a bug is to use the Issues tab on GitHub.

 When reporting a bug/issue, please make sure to provide sufficient details.
 Key details to include are: